Learning PDEs for Portfolio Optimization with Quantum Physics-Informed Neural Networks: Introduction

-\bmhead{Quantum limitations} Precisely, QPINN research \citep{Hegde2024Quantum,Berger2025Trainable} employs a quantum model known as the quantum fourier model (QFM) or re-uploading model, originally introduced in \citet{Schuld2021Effect}.
+\bmhead{Quantum limitations} Precisely, several QPINN studies \citep{Hegde2024Quantum,Berger2025Trainable} employ a quantum model known as the quantum Fourier model (QFM) or re-uploading model, originally introduced by \citet{Schuld2021Effect}.
 In this approach, the circuit is made up of alternating encoding and trainable layers.
 The function induced by the quantum model, also called the \textit{hypothesis function} (the outputs of the hypothesis function are identical to those of the quantum model), can be expressed as a Fourier series.
 By varying all circuit parameters, these hypothesis functions collectively form the \textit{hypothesis space} of the model.
 Other QPINN models can also employ hypothesis functions based on Chebyshev polynomials \citep{Kyriienko_2021} or Lagrange polynomials \citep{Hunout_2025}.
-Moreover, QPINN with QFM \citep{Hegde2024Quantum, Berger2025Trainable} and other VQAs designed to solve PDEs \citep{Kyriienko_2021,Hunout_2025} often employ a hardware efficient ansatz (HEA) \citep{Kandala_2017} as the training block.
+Moreover, QPINNs with QFM \citep{Hegde2024Quantum, Berger2025Trainable} and other VQAs designed to solve PDEs \citep{Kyriienko_2021,Hunout_2025} often employ a hardware efficient ansatz (HEA) \citep{Kandala_2017} as the training block.
 In practice, this introduces hidden constraints and makes it difficult to precisely characterize the hypothesis space from a theoretical perspective.
-Such limitations highlight a broader issue in VQA: most quantum models offer little theoretical guarantees that their hypothesis space contains an appropriate approximation of the target function \citep{chang2025primer}.
+Such limitations highlight a broader issue in VQA: most quantum models offer few theoretical guarantees that their hypothesis space contains an appropriate approximation of the target function \citep{chang2025primer}.

 To better understand and characterize the hypothesis space, we turn to the quantum signal processing (QSP) framework \citep{Gily_n_2019}, where hypothesis functions can be expressed as univariate polynomials.
-Subsequently, the work in \citet{yu2024nonasymptotic} extended QSP to multivariate settings, and this analysis shows that the quantum circuit resource complexity (depth, number of parameters) grows exponentially with the the degree of the polynomial, making the approach impractical. \
+Subsequently, \citet{yu2024nonasymptotic} extended QSP to multivariate settings, and this analysis shows that the quantum circuit resource complexity (depth, number of parameters) grows exponentially with the degree of the polynomial, making the approach impractical.